xZeroW/fictional-dollop/docs/systems/base_game_systems_roadmap.md

 Purpose:

 - Let the player bank some or all run loot.
-- Destroy unextracted temporary loot on death.
+- Destroy unextracted or unbanked run loot on death.
 - Create a real decision between greed and safety.

 Suggested shape: